Direct Action and Sabotage

 Three Classic IWW Pamphlets from the 1910s

-By Elizabeth Gurley Flynn, Walker C. Smith & William E. Trautman
+By Elizabeth Gurley Flynn, Walker C. Smith, and William E. Trautman

 Additional information